Diffusion Co-Policy for Synergistic Human-Robot Collaborative Tasks: Evaluation

-We trained the diffusion co-policy, CoDP, and variant (CoDP-H) to output joint actions at 10Hz, which were then executed on a simulator running at 30Hz by applying a zero-order hold of 3 time steps for each planned.
-All other baselines were trained to produce outputs at 30Hz.
-We conduct four simulation experiments and a real robot experiment for the collaborative carrying task to address the questions posed in the prior section: \begin{itemize} \item \textbf{Co-planning \textit{(Sim. only)}}: To test each method's ability to complete the task and learn a representation of the map without the potential added benefit of human co-piloting corrections, we varied out-of-distribution obstacle locations while keeping the same distribution of initial and goal states from the training data.
-We executed $T_a = 8$ actions sampled with 100 denoising steps before replanning, which takes roughly 0.3 sec on a NVIDIA 3090Ti GPU. \item \textbf{Human-in-the-loop evaluation \textit{(Sim.)}}: In this evaluation, we have the robot policies complete the task with a real human-in-the-loop, in various out-of-training-distribution settings.
+In this \edits{user study}, the robot policies complete the task with a real human-in-the-loop, in various out-of-training-distribution settings.
 The human teleoperates the orange circle agent in the simulation using joystick control.
 The sampling scheme for the human-in-the-loop simulation evaluation is different than the co-planning setting due to having a human in the loop.
-To account for visual latency and reaction time, we execute $T_a = 1$ sampled actions with 34 inference steps to allow for planning time of roughly 0.1 sec, and zero-order hold each planned action for 3 time steps before executing the next planned action, resulting in low visual latency in the simulator. \item \textbf{Human-in-the-loop evaluation \textit{(Real robot)}}: In the real robot experiments, a human teleoperates an Interbotix Locobot with a pin connection (the table) to another Locobot operating with the policy or planner.
-We use the same sampling scheme from the human-in-the-loop evaluation. \end{itemize}
+To account for visual latency and reaction time, we execute $T_a = 1$ sampled actions with 34 inference steps to allow for planning time of roughly 0.1 sec, and zero-order hold each planned action for 3 time steps before executing the next planned action, resulting in low visual latency in the simulator. \edits{Here, we study the effect of the policy or planning method on success rate (i.e. the percentage of trials in which the user succeeds in completing the task with the robot).
+Our \textit{hypothesis} is that the diffusion policies will enable the robot to complete the task with a human at a higher success rate than the other methods, particularly since the diffusion policies are generating multimodal, multi-step predictions.}